-Changes in new ELC allocation can be effectively predicted by several key agricultural commodity prices, both on the international market and internally at the scale of the individual producer.
+Changes in new ELC allocation can be effectively predicted from our models by several key agricultural commodity prices, both on the international market and internally at the scale of the individual producer.
 Rubber, sugar, corn, and rice we all important variables in the models, and increases in the market prices and producer prices of these commodities can predict increases in the allocation of ELCs.
 Economic land concessions in Cambodia are predominantly agro-industrial concessions, and therefore the positive relationships between the price of agricultural commodities and new ELC allocations is not surprising.
 Rubber and rice are the most valuable market commodities within the variable set (Table Sx), and we can see this reflected in the model; if international rubber prices increase by $1500/ton, the model predicts an additional 29 new ELCs the following year, compared with an additional 4 if rubber prices do not change.
 Likewise, when the producer price of rubber decreases in value, very few new ELCs are predicted in the following year, but when prices increase by, for example, $30/ton, in the following year 12 new ELCs are predicted.
 This suggests that producers are highly influenced by sale prices of commodities, particularly of high value products such as rubber, and that they will act quickly when there is the potential for financial gain.
 Similarly, if there is no change in the market price of rice between two given years, then approximately 5 new ELCs are predicted.
 If the market value increases by $300/ton then in year t+1 approximately 80 new ELCs are predicted.
 Interestingly the effect of changes in sugar price were weak when there was no time lag, but the effect was stronger when both a one-year and two-year time lag were introduced.

 The differences in the effects of commodity and producer prices on ELC allocation at different time lags is interesting, as it suggests that either investors will delay investing in a new crop for up to two years after the prices increase, or that the process of purchasing land and establishing an ELC venture can in some cases be a slow process.
 International market forces are known to drive LUC in Cambodia (Grogan et al. 2019), and globally, land conversion for commodity production is the single largest driver of deforestation (Curtis et al. 2018).
 Grogan et al (2015) provide an empirical example of how the international market price of rubber can drive deforestation in frontier areas of Cambodia and Vietnam.
 Our study reinforces this link between commodity and producer prices of key agricultural products and development activities which reduce forest cover.